Street food: Cultural and economic aspects

 Because of differences in culture, social stratification, and history, the ways in which family street vendor enterprises are traditionally created and run vary in different areas of the world.
 Often, women's success in the street food market depends on trends of gender equality.
 This is evidenced in Bangladesh, where few women are street vendors.
 However, in Nigeria and Thailand, women dominate the street food trade.

-Doreen Fernandez says Filipino cultural attitudes towards meals affects the street food phenomenon in the Philippines, because eating street food outside does not conflict with eating at one's house, which typically lacks dedicated eating rooms.
+Doreen Fernandez says Filipino cultural attitudes towards meals affect the street food phenomenon in the Philippines, because eating street food outside does not conflict with eating at one's house, which typically lacks dedicated eating rooms.

 Other cultural phenomena that affect the street food market include the cultural implications of eating while walking down the street.
 In some cultures, this is considered to be rude, such as Japanese or Swahili cultures.
 Despite not being allowed for adults, it is culturally acceptable for children to do.
 In India, Henrike Donner wrote about a "marked distinction between food that could be eaten outside, especially by women," and the food prepared and eaten at home, with some non-Indian food being too "strange" or tied too closely to non-vegetarian preparation methods to be made at home.

 In Tanzania's Dar es Salaam region, street food vendors produce economic benefits beyond their families.
 Because street food vendors purchase local fresh foods, urban gardens and small-scale farms in the area have expanded.
 In the United States, street food vendors are credited with supporting New York City's rapid growth by supplying meals for the city's merchants and workers.
 Proprietors of street food in the United States have had a goal of upward mobility, moving from selling on the street to their own shops.
 However, in Mexico, an increase in street vendors has been seen as a sign of deteriorating economic conditions in which food vending is the only employment opportunity that unskilled labor who have migrated from rural areas to urban areas are able to find.